 “Transcendental meditation has a simple principle: we are beings of a blissful nature with infinite happiness.
 Life is not a struggle, not a tension… Life is bliss.
 It is eternal wisdom, eternal existence.” – Maharishi Mahesh Yogi

 Our lives are full of setbacks that can cause stress, anxiety, struggling to concentrate, etc. Meditation practice has become essential for anyone wanting to improve their well-being.

 With all of the news and noise made about mindfulness – corporations employing mindful meditation coaches and all, meditation appears to be a potential solution for the goodly number of people who struggle with burnout.
 And, of all the types of meditation, transcendental meditation is one that seems to stand out as an exceptional remedy to today’s high-pressure world.

-While some people believe it’s nonsense and others swear by it when they’re stressed, it’s worth having a look at.
+While some people believe it’s nonsense and others, who actively practise transcendental meditation swear by it – especially in their times of high stress, it’s worth having a look at what this phenomenon is all about.
 After all, so many people wouldn’t swear by it if there was nothing to it.

 When it comes to stress reduction, there are thousands of ways to meditate.
 Of them, the transcendental meditation technique is thought of as one of the more alternative methods.